eventide-project/clock/README.md

 # Convert local time to UTC
 Clock::UTC.coerce(local_time) # Time instance in UTC

-# Clock for another timezone
-clock = Clock::Localized.build('America/Los_Angeles')
-clock.iso8601 # "2018-08-14T06:40:34-07:00"
 ```

 ## Implementation

-The `clock` interface has 3 implementations:
+The `clock` interface has 2 implementations:

  - `UTC` for working with UTC time
  - `Local` for working with system local time
- - `Localized` for working with timezones in an arbitrary locale

 ## Interface